LuBHUB/python-examples/advanced/README.md

 ## [the hump](the_hump.ipynb)

-An example Python notebook, plotting a difference equation with numpy and matplotlib.
+An example IPython notebook, plotting a difference equation with numpy and matplotlib.
 Introduces:
 * notebooks
 * markdown
 * mathjax